nossie531/ref_iter/README.md

 For example, about `RefIter`.

-* Iterators taken from `Ref` are safe to use as long as `Ref` is available.
+- Iterators taken from `Ref` are safe to use as long as `Ref` is available.
-* However, borrow checker does not allow to save the iterator with `Ref`.
+- However, borrow checker does not allow to save the iterator with `Ref`.
-* Unsafe operation solves this problem by hiding origin of references.
+- Unsafe operation solves this problem by hiding origin of references.

-## Versions
+## History

 See [CHANGELOG](CHANGELOG.md).